Kovname/nano-banana-render/README.md

 3.  **Install**: In Blender, go to `Edit > Preferences > Add-ons > Install...` and select the zip.
 4.  **Configure**: Paste your API key in the addon preferences.

-> **Note**: Google provides a generous free tier for the Gemini API, but you may need to enable billing in Google Cloud Console to access the highest rate limits.
+> **Note**: Google provides a generous free tier for the Gemini API, but you **must enable billing** in Google Cloud Console to access the Gemini 3 Pro model used by this addon.

 ---